 Toronto Islands closed until July 31 due to flooding, high water

-Sandbags keep water from flooding the land more as the Toronto Islands are threatened by rising water levels in Toronto.
+Sandbags keep water from flooding the land more as the Toronto Islands are threatened by rising water levels in the spring of 2017.
 (Nathan Denette/The Canadian Press)

 Amara McLaughlin, CP24.com

 Last Updated Thursday, June 1, 2017 5:50AM EDT

 The closure of flood-ravaged Toronto Islands has been extended until July 31 due to flood conditions and high water levels, affecting hundreds of event permits and summer camp program participants, city officials announced Wednesday.

 Toronto Islands have taken a beating with ongoing deluges of rain and higher than normal lake levels since the beginning of April, submerging more than 50 per cent of the parkland under water, the city's manager of Water Front Parks James Dann told CP24 last week.
 This includes its three beaches – Hanlan’s Point, Gibraltar Point and Centre Island.

 In the last two months, the area has been bombarded by showers – receiving more than 236 millimetres of rain, which is nearly 60 per cent above average, according to CP24’s meteorologist Bill Coulter.